SanaYasfp/hero/README.md

 # hero
-Advanced and powerfull starter for an express.js application (API or Web) with Typescript.
+A powerful set of utilities and starters for building scalable server-side applications with TypeScript/JavaScript.
+Combining the best routing features of Laravel and Adonis. 🚀